andrewpfunk/serverless-tutorial/README.md

 ~~~
 - Click Commit changes
   - Note: you may prefer to view and edit files in your repository using [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor)
-- Open a new browser tab and go to: https://*username*.github.io
+- To see your published web page, open a new browser tab and go to: https://*username*.github.io

 At this point you may choose to experiment with adding and updating pages in the repo.
 As you commit changes they will automatically be deployed to the live web site.